 Expedia, based in Bellevue, Washington, is trying to catch up.
 The company said on April 26 that its Hotels.com business helped drive a 12 percent jump in revenue to $816.5 million.
 Expedia shares have surged 42 percent this year.

-TripAdvisor Inc. (TRIP), the recommendation service spun off from Expedia in December, said last week that first-quarter sales rose 23 percent to $183.7 million.
+TripAdvisor Inc. (TRIP:US), the recommendation service spun off from Expedia in December, said last week that first-quarter sales rose 23 percent to $183.7 million.